hagax8/ancestry_viz/README.md

 # Ancestry clustering
-This tutorial will show you how to do ancestry clustering using GTM (our [ugtm](https://github.com/hagax8/ugtm) implementation) or t-SNE (sklearn implementation).
+This tutorial will show you how to do ancestry clustering based on 1000 Genomes data using GTM (our [ugtm](https://github.com/hagax8/ugtm) implementation) or t-SNE (sklearn implementation).

 ### Requirements
 The following python packages are required: